JuliaLang/julia/doc/src/manual/command-line-interface.md

 julia [switches] -- [programfile] [args...]
 ```

-The following is a complete list of command-line switches available when launching julia (a '*' marks the default value, if applicable):
+The following is a complete list of command-line switches available when launching julia (a '*' marks the default value, if applicable; settings marked '($)' may trigger package precompilation):

 |Switch                                 |Description|
 |:---                                   |:---|